zedithx/zedithx/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=zedithx&label=Profile%20views&color=0e75b6&style=flat" alt="zedithx" /> </p>

-- 🔭 I’m currently working on **[Tangled](https://www.tangledsocial.com)**, an AI-powered social platform designed to seamlessly transition online conversations into lasting offline connections.
-We currently have > 150 people on the waitlist for the app release, and > 500 users that have used our Telegram Bot MVP.
+- 🔭 I’m currently working on **[Tangled](https://www.tangledsocial.com)**, an AI-powered social platform that enables young professionals to discover their people of the same interests and vibes, and seamlessly transitioning and solidifying to real-life connections.
+We currently have 900 apple users on our app, and will be releasing our app to the playstore soon!

 - 📫 How to reach me **aersijun@gmail.com**